 DTN Senior Analyst

-OUTSIDE MARKETS: The Dow Jones Industrial Average closed 1.58 points lower at
+OUTSIDE MARKETS: The Dow Jones Industrial Average closed 131.01 points (0.7%)

-markets were mostly lower with London's FTSE 100 down 19.95 points (0.3%),
+points (1.8%).
+European markets were also lower with London's FTSE 100 down

-higher at $1,347.20.
-China's Dalian soybean futures were mixed while Malaysian palm oil futures were lower overnight.
+December gold was $1.00 lower at $1,340.70.
+China's Dalian soybean futures were

+lower and Malaysian palm oil futures were higher overnight.